NoahSchmitz/noahschmitz.github.io/_posts/2014-11-02-weirdness-in-windows-10.md

 ![Failure.PNG](/_posts/Failure.PNG)

-For some unfathomable reason, Microsoft has made the box I need unclickable
+For some unfathomable reason, Microsoft has made the box I need unclickable (the Target box)

+Well what if I just remove that and make my own that I then re-pin?

+I just make a shortcut

+and point it at:
+'<C:\Windows\explorer.exe shell:::{20D04FE0-3AEA-1069-A2D8-08002B30309D}>'